heistp/irtt/README.md

 ## Motivation

 Latency is an under-appreciated metric in network and application performance.
+As of this writing, many broadband connections are well past the point of diminishing returns when it comes to throughput, yet that’s what we continue to take as the primary measure of Internet performance.
+This is analogous to ordinary car buyers making top speed their first priority!

 There is a certain hard to quantify but visceral “latency stress” that comes from waiting in expectation after a web page click, straining through a delayed and garbled VoIP conversation, or losing at your favorite online game (unless you like “lag” as an excuse).
-Those who work on reducing latency and improving network performance characteristics may be driven by the idea of helping relieve this stress for others.
+Those who work on reducing latency and improving network performance characteristics beyond just throughput may be driven by the idea of helping relieve this stress for others.

-As of this writing, many broadband connections are well past the point of diminishing returns when it comes to throughput, yet that’s what we continue to take as the primary measure of Internet performance.
-This is analogous to ordinary car buyers making top speed their first priority.

 IRTT was originally written to improve the latency and packet loss measurements for the excellent [Flent](https://flent.org) tool.
 Flent was developed by and